-Below is the first draft of a working paper published under the Papinian Press Working Papers series.
+Below is the first second draft of a working paper published under the Papinian Press Working Papers series.
 I expect a version of this to be published next year as a chapter in a forthcoming work, in David Howden, ed., Palgrave Handbook of Misesian Austrian Economics (Palgrave, forthcoming 2025), as part of the Palgrave Studies in Austrian Economics Book series.
-The working paper text is below and the PDF here.
+The working paper text is below and the PDFs of two drafts 1.8 and 1.11.
 As noted below, “A Libertarian Theory of Contract: Title Transfer, Binding Promises, and Inalienability,” chap.
 9 of Legal Foundations of a Free Society (Houston: Papinian Press, 2023), contains a more detailed presentation of some of the issues discussed here, although this paper includes additional arguments not explicitly made there.

 (BTW I was asked to use the inline-citation format for references for this piece, instead of my preferred modified-Chicago/footnotes format, and I think the cluttered way references look in-line here is an illustration of why I despise this format.)